deoliveirajoshua/lazytorchtools/README.md

 # lazytorchtools

-Small, focused utilities for building tiny PyTorch models and performing a few common analyses.
+Small, focused utilities for PyTorch for those who want to be *lazy* with some boilerplate things.

 This package is intentionally tiny and dependency-light: it expects PyTorch >= 2.0 (with `torch.func`) and NumPy.